 Typical examples of these kinds of mechanisms include truth commissions, vetting, and mass removal with possibility of reapplication.
 The use of such mechanisms in lieu of the normally-applicable mechanisms described in Chapter 3 inherently carries a risk of "abuse and settlement of scores", and the UN Special Rapporteur on the independence of judges and lawyers has emphasized that the State must do everything possible to avoid such manipulation of the processes.
+228

 The starting point should always be the fundamental presumption that the ordinary mechanisms and procedures of judicial accountability will continue to be respected, even in times of crisis.
-The ICJ Geneva Declaration on Upholding the Rule of Law and the Role of Judges and Lawyers in Times of Crisis sets out a number of principles that follow from the foundation that, "The role of the judiciary and legal profession is paramount in safeguarding human rights and the Rule of
+The ICJ Geneva Declaration on Upholding the

-$^{179}$ UNSRIJL, Annual Report 2005, section on "Justice in a period of transition", UN Doc E/CN.4/2005/60 (2005), para.
+228 UNSRIJL, Annual Report 2005, section on "Justice in a period of transition", UN Doc E/CN.4/2005/60 (2005), para.
 45.

-&lt;sup>180 ICJ Geneva Declaration on Upholding the Rule of Law and the Role of Judges and Lawyers in Times of Crisis, adopted at the 2008 World Congress of the International Commission of Jurists, in Geneva.

-Law in times of crisis, including declared states of emergency" (article 1).
+Rule of Law and the Role of Judges and Lawyers in Times of Crisis229 sets out a number of principles that follow from the foundation that, "The role of the judiciary and legal profession is paramount in safeguarding human rights and the Rule of Law in times of crisis, including declared states of emergency" (article 1).
 Article 5 states: